SuperTavor/YWML/README.md

 # YWML
 An efficient mod loader for Yo-kai Watch written in C#.

+## Limitations
+The mod loader currently only supports YKW1 Europe.
+More regions and games will be added in the very near future.

+Adding multiple, non conflicting mods is currently not possible, but it will be in the near future.

 ## Usage
 to pack a modded romfs in the YWML format, run